 The Consolidated Appropriations Act, 2014 further modified and redefined these limits as extremely low family income limits to ensure that these income limits would not fall below the poverty guidelines determined for each family size.
-Specifically, extremely low-income families are defined to be very low-income families whose incomes are the greater of the Poverty Guidelines as published and periodically updated by the Department of Health and Human Services or the 30 percent income limits calculated by HUD.
+Specifically, extremely low-income families are defined to be very low-income families whose incomes are the greater of the Poverty Guidelines as published and periodically updated by HHS or the 30 percent income limits calculated by HUD.
 Puerto Rico and other territories are specifically excluded from this adjustment.
 There are separate poverty guidelines for Alaska and Hawaii.
 The remaining 48 states and the District of Columbia use the same poverty guidelines.